-Please note that List B application must be made in advance and that Archdeacons are not able to give retrospective approval; if the works start without an Archdeacon’s Notice having been issued, the parish would need to apply for a confirmatory faculty.
+Please note that List B applications must be made in advance and that Archdeacons are not able to give retrospective approval; if the works start without an Archdeacon’s Notice having been issued, the parish would need to apply for a confirmatory faculty.

 Help with applications